 Last year, the global haircare space was estimated to be worth a whopping $77 billion and is expected to grow 6% compounded annually between 2020 to 2025.
 This proves that Olaplex has a massive market to address which will boost sales.

 In other positive news, around 76% of professional hairstylists say that Olaplex is of higher quality than other rival brands.
-In 2020, its adjusted EBITDA rose to $199 million from $100 million in the previous year, and professionals attributed 55% of Olaplex’s total net sales.
-Professionals buying it proves that this is a high-standard product, fueling bullish sentiment over the soon-to-be public listing.
+In 2021, its adjusted EBITDA rose to $409 million from $199 million in the previous year, and professionals attributed 34.3% of Olaplex's total net sales.
+Professionals buying it proves that this is a high-standard product.